Infrared Temperature Sensors

 Infrared temperature sensors sense electromagnetic waves in the 700 nm to 14,000 nm range.
-While the infrared spectrum extends up to 1,000,000 nm, IR temperature sensors do not measure above 14,000 nm.
+While the infrared spectrum extends up to 1,000,000 nm, infrared temperature sensors do not measure above 14,000 nm.
 These sensors work by focusing the infrared energy emitted by an object onto one or more photodetectors.

 These photodetectors convert that energy into an electrical signal, which is proportional to the infrared energy emitted by the object.
 Because the emitted infrared energy of any object is proportional to its temperature, the electrical signal provides an accurate reading of the temperature of the object that it is pointed at.

-Advantages of IR Temperature Sensors
+Advantages of Infrared Temperature Sensors

-- IR sensors read moving objects.
 Contact-based temperature sensors do not work well on moving objects.
-Infrared temperature sensors are ideally suited for measuring the temperatures of tires, brakes and similar devices.
+Infrared temperature sensors are ideally suited for measuring the temperatures of tires, brakes, and similar devices.

-- IR sensors can provide more detail.
-An IR sensor can provide greater detail during a measurement than contact devices, simply by pointing it at different spots on the object being read.
+An IR sensor can provide greater detail during a measurement than contact devices simply by pointing it at different spots on the object being read.

 Ordering a Sensor